EuropeanValley/blockchain-dashboard-claudiacorona065/README.md

 Write 3 to 5 short lines about what you have already done.

-- Accepted the GitHub Classroom assignment.
+- Accepted the GitHub Classroom assignment and reviewed the repository template.
-- Opened and reviewed the repository template.
+- Completed the initial README with the project information.
-- Checked the project structure and the module files.
+- Executed the first API call to retrieve real Bitcoin blockchain data.
-- Started completing the initial README information.
+- Printed the latest block height, hash, difficulty, nonce, number of transactions, and bits.

 ## Next Step

 Write the next small step you will do before the next class.

-- Create the first Python script to call the blockchain API and print the latest Bitcoin block data.
+- Improve the API script and start connecting the data to the M1 Proof of Work Monitor.

 ## Main Problem or Blocker